Pre-Book and Save Time!

 - We have made changes in line with COVID-19 regulations to ensure the safety of our guests and staff.
 Our Café and dining areas are operating in-line with the Queensland restrictions applicable at the time and hygiene in these areas is our priority

-- Capacity is limited and at this stage but there is no need to book.
-We are required by law to record details of one person from each party on arrival
+- Capacity is limited and at this stage but there is no need to book

 Is Sanctuary Markets open?

 - Sanctuary Markets is currently open each Friday